snabaj/career-gist-SN/README.md

 ---
-CareerGist is an advanced job board aggregator designed to streamline the job search process by fetching listings from the JSearch API.
+<strong><span style="color:coral">CareerGist</span><Strong> is an advanced job board aggregator designed to streamline the job search process by fetching listings from the JSearch API.
 By integrating artificial intelligence, CareerGist enhances job descriptions, providing users with more concise, readable, and enriched job summaries.
 Additionally, a robust caching system powered by Redis ensures efficient performance by storing frequently searched job queries and details for quick retrieval.

 The backend is built using TypeScript, Express.js, and Sequelize (PostgreSQL ORM), ensuring type safety, a structured API, and a well-optimized relational database.
 The use of Express.js allows for the creation of a scalable RESTful API, while Sequelize provides seamless interaction with PostgreSQL for managing job postings, user data, and other essential information.